kratss/artist_discriminator/README.md

 ## Key Features:

-    Convolutional Layers: Extracts features from comic images.
+- Convolutional Layers: Extracts features from comic images.
-    Pooling Layers: Reduces dimensionality while retaining important information.
+- Pooling Layers: Reduces dimensionality while retaining important information.
-    Fully Connected Layers: Classifies the extracted features into the respective comic categories.
+- Fully Connected Layers: Classifies the extracted features into the respective comic categories.

 # Dataset

 The dataset comprises a collection of drawings from both XKCD and Perry Bible Fellowship, sampled randomly from their respective archives.
 Each comic is labeled according to its source, allowing the model to learn the distinguishing features of each artist's style.

-    Total Images: 117
+- Total Images: 117
-    Traning: 907
+- Training: 907
-    Test Set: 110
+- Test Set: 110

 # Training Procedure

 The model is trained using a simple yet effective approach, achieving satisfactory performance in just a few epochs.
 This rapid training process is a testament to the model's efficiency and the quality of the dataset.

- **Hyperparameters**
+## Hyperparameters
-    Epochs: 7
+- Epochs: 7
-    Batch Size: 16
+- Batch Size: 16
-    Optimizer: Stochastic Gradient Descent
+- Optimizer: Stochastic Gradient Descent
-    Loss Function: Binary Cross-Entropy with Logits Loss
+- Loss Function: Binary Cross-Entropy with Logits Loss

-**Training Steps**
+## Training Steps

-    Load and preprocess the dataset.
+1. Load and preprocess the dataset.
-    Define the CNN architecture.
+2. Define the CNN architecture.
-    Compile the model with the chosen optimizer and loss function.
+3. Compile the model with the chosen optimizer and loss function.
-    Train the model on the training set while validating on the validation set.
+4. Train the model on the training set while validating on the validation set.

-**Results**
+# Results

 The model demonstrates solid performance in classifying the comic strips.
 Below are the performance metrics and visualizations of the results.
 Performance Metrics